sf-wdi-21/notes/week-01/day-2-control-flow/dusk-modular-programs/readme.md

 ```

 ####5.
 Common Divisor
-Mathematician should be able to...
+Mathematician should be able to:

 * Pass in two numbers, n1 & n2
 * Have n1 represent the an upper limit